kuanwoo/SYMPL64_FloatingPoint_RISC-/README.md

  FADD
  FSUB
+ FMUL
- FMULFMA (C-Reg should be written to first before pushing operandA and operandB into FMA) DOT (note that in this implementation, DOT uses the same physical operator as FMA) FDIV
+ FMA (C-Reg should be written to first before pushing operandA and operandB into FMA) DOT (note that in this implementation, DOT uses the same physical operator as FMA) FDIV
  SQRT